How to hyperlink in Photoshop

-Photoshop is an essential tool for graphic designers, web designers, artists, and photographers.
-We often have added links to documents and websites, but adding a hyperlink in Photoshop is not as easy.
-Hence, we are going to look at how to add a hyperlink in Photoshop in this blog.
-We will look at it step by step.
+As designers, we often add links to documents and websites, but adding hyperlinks in Photoshop is not as easy.
+Therefore, we’re going to look at the step-by-step process of how to add a hyperlink in Photoshop.

 1. Using the Slice tool: